 - a.
 LCOL chair shall hold a three-year (3-year) term and may serve two (2) consecutive terms a total of six (6) years in the same role before rolling off the LCOL for at least one (1) year. - b.
-The LCOL chair term shall coincide with training offered by ACA provided every three (3) years.
-Term for the LCOL chair should start in the September prior to LCOL chair training offered by ACA, Inc. - c.
+The LCOL chair term shall coincide with training offered by ACA provided every three (3) years. - c.
 After serving as LCOL chair, the individual may be asked by the incoming LCOL chair to stay involved for six (6) months.
 After the six (6) months pass, the immediate past LCOL chair is required to step down as an LCOL leader for at least one (1) year.
 After the expiration of the year off, the volunteer may again be considered to serve on the LCOL.